mozilla-l10n/localizer-documentation/webprojects/thimble.md

 ## Areas that can’t be localized

-Some parts of the project can’t be localized yet.
-For instance Thimble projects themselves, or the project listing displayed on the home page.
+Some parts of the project can’t be localized yet, such as Thimble projects themselves or the project listing displayed on the home page.
 This listing is dynamic and projects can be featured for a short period of time for a specific event.
-The sign up and sign in pages can’t be localized either.
+The signup and sign-in pages can’t be localized either.
 The video will be available for subtitling through YouTube once it’s updated with the latest Thimble features.

 ## How to report an issue